bhainesva/soy-hyperclick/README.md

 The Hyperclick package is required.

 ### Installation
-1. Install the normal 'hyperclick' package by facebooknuclide
+1. Install the normal 'hyperclick' package by facebooknuclide through atom's normal package installation thing
 2. clone this repo somewhere
 3. cd into the repo
 4. install dependencies: `apm install`